 A city may utilize tax increment financing, pursuant to the Tax Increment Financing Act, Texas Tax Code, Chapter 311 (the "Tax Increment Act"), to encourage development and redevelopment within a designated reinvestment zone.
 Taxes collected from increases in valuation above the base value (the "captured appraised value") by each taxing unit that levies ad valorem taxes on real property in the reinvestment zone may be used to pay costs of infrastructure or other public improvements in the reinvestment zone and to supplement or act as a catalyst for private development in the defined area of the reinvestment zone.
-The tax increment base value for a taxing unit is the total appraised value of all real property taxable by the taxing unit and located in the reinvestment zone as of January 1 of the year in which the city created the reinvestment zone.
-Each taxing unit can choose to dedicate all, any portion or none of its taxes collected from the captured appraised value to the costs of improvements in the reinvestment zone.
-The amount of a taxing unit's tax increment for a year is the amount of property taxes levied by the taxing unit for that year on the captured appraised value of real property taxable by the taxing unit and located in the reinvestment zone, multiplied by the taxing unit's percentage level of participation.
+The tax increment base value for a taxing unit is the total appraised value of all real property taxable by the taxing unit can choose to dedicate all, any portion or none of its taxes collected from the captured appraised value to the costs of improvements in the reinvestment zone.
+The amount of a taxing unit's tax increment for a year is the amount of property taxes levied by the taxing unit for that year on the captured appraised value of real property taxable by the taxing unit's percentage level of participation.

 Municipalities are also authorized, pursuant to Chapter 380, Texas Local Government Code, as amended ("Chapter 380"), to establish programs to promote state or local economic development and to stimulate business and commercial activity in the city.
-In accordance with a program established pursuant to Chapter 380, a city may make loans or grants of public funds for economic development purposes, however obligations secured by ad valorem taxes may not be issued for such purposes unless approved by voters of the city.
+In accordance with a program established pursuant to Chapter 380, a city may make loans or grants of public funds for economic development purposes, however, obligations secured by ad valorem taxes may not be issued for such purposes unless approved by voters of the city.